 By Steve Beauregard

-High, bright ceilings, wide hallways, towering curtains, luxurious shops, red carpeting complimenting beautiful tile.
-Prices you cannot afford unless you sell a major body organ: welcome to the Wynn Esplanade.
+High, bright ceilings, wide hallways, towering curtains, luxurious shops, red carpeting complimenting beautiful tile in a eye-pleasing decor.

 Chloe – A French apparel and handbag designer.